If You're Happy and You Know It

-"If You're Happy and You Know It" is a popular traditional repetitive children's and drinking song.
+"If You're Happy and You Know It" is a popular traditional American repetitive children's song, folksong, and drinking song.
 The song has been noted for its similarities to "Molodejnaya", a song appearing in the 1938 Soviet musical film Volga-Volga.

 History

-The origin of the melody is not known, but numerous sources trace it back to Spain, Latin America, Latvia or the United States of America.
+The origin of the melody is unknown, but numerous sources trace it back to Spain, Latin America, Latvia or the United States.

 The song was published in various places through the decades following the late 1960s, including a volume of "constructive recreational activities" for children (1957), a book of drama projects for disabled children (1967), and a nursing home manual (1966).

 In 1971, Jonico Music filed for copyright on the song, crediting it to Joe Raposo.

-During the early part of the 2000s, the music Recording Industry Association of America actively prosecuted individuals for downloading music using file-sharing services.
+During the early part of the 2000s, the music Recording Industry Association of America sued individuals for downloading music using file-sharing services.
 Widespread media attention was paid to one 12-year-old, whose downloads included "If You're Happy and You Know It" from Kazaa.

 In 2007, the song was included as part of the Nihon no Uta Hyakusen, a list of the 100 most well-known folk songs in Japan.
 It is one of nine songs from foreign countries included on the list.
 It was selected by the Agency of Cultural Affairs and the National Congress of Parents and Teachers Associations of Japan.

 In 2020, Granger Smith recorded a version that relied on alcohol drinking called "Country and Ya Know It".